chengfzy/SLAMStudy/README.md

 10. Eg10_PoseEstimation3D3D

     Get camera pose using ICP algorithm(SVD and bundle adjustment) based on 3D-3D point pairs.
+15. Eg15_BagOfWords

+    Generate vocabulary from images and calculate the simularity among images, dataset comes from [TUM RGBD dataset](https://vision.in.tum.de/data/datasets/rgbd-dataset/download#).
+Note the result using large vocabulary file don't seem good enough as books.

 # Problems
-Some error occurs about LinearSolverCholmod/LinearSolverCSparse, and cannot find solution, try again later.
+1. Some error occurs about LinearSolverCholmod/LinearSolverCSparse, and cannot find solution, try again later.

+    Change FindCXSparse.cmake to shared library, Eg06 will be OK but others not.